Selecting and Handling Reagents and Chemicals of Laboratory

 Chemicals That have been prepared for a specific application are also available.
 Included among these are solvents for spectrophotometric and high-performance liquid chromatography.
 Information pertinent to the intended use is supplied with these reagents.
 Data Provided with a spectrophotometric solvent, for example, might include its absorbance at selected wavelengths and its ultraviolet cutoff wavelength.

-Rules of Handling reagents and Solutions
+Rules of Handling Reagents and Solutions

 A high-quality chemical analysis requires reagents and solutions of known purity.
 A freshly opened bottle of a reagent-grade chemical can usually be used with confidence.
 Whether this same confidence is justified when the bottle is half empty depends entirely on the way it has been handled after being opened.
 We observe the following rules to prevent the accidental contamination of reagents and solutions.